EricssonResearch/dnt/getting_started/scenario_2R-2E/README.md

 The talker stream is replicated at nodes A and B and elimination is done at nodes C and D, while the listener stream is replicated at nodes D and C and elimination is done at nodes A and B.

-## The R2DTWO configurations
+## The DNT configurations

-Four different configuration files for the r2dtwo nodes: `A.ini`, `B.ini`, `C.ini`, and `D.ini`.
+Four different configuration files for the dnt nodes: `A.ini`, `B.ini`, `C.ini`, and `D.ini`.

-## Run the R2DTWO and generate traffic
+## Run the DNT and generate traffic

-Let's try out R2DTWO with this scenario.
+Let's try out DNT with this scenario.

-For that, we need at least six terminal windows: one for generating traffic (`talker`), one for receiving traffic (`listener`), and four terminals for running R2DTWO instances.
+For that, we need at least six terminal windows: one for generating traffic (`talker`), one for receiving traffic (`listener`), and four terminals for running DNT instances.

 After opening the terminals, switch to `root` user and do the network config in each with the `source env.sh` command: